Recipes

 Ingredients:

-• 1/2 cup All Natural Peanut Butter (Remember organic peanut butter without added sugar or palm oil is key!)
+• 1 cup Organic peanut butter without any sugar or palm oil

 Instructions: